Organisation

 How to apply

-In their letter of motivation applicants should explain their suitability for the position and respond to the following question: how does culture contributes to sustainable urban development?
+In their letter of motivation applicants should explain their suitability for the position and respond to the following question: How can cultural policies and initiatives strengthen democratic participation at the local level?

-Please send the documents in pdf format and mention ‘CIP Culture’ in the subject line.
+Please send the documents in pdf format and mention ‘CIP Culture and democracy’ in the subject line.

-On the basis of the test results, shortlisted candidates will be invited to an interview on 28 or 31 March 2025 (the interviews will be scheduled either in person in Brussels, or remotely on Teams).
+Shortlisted candidates will be invited to an interview on 23 and 25 March 2026 (the interviews will be scheduled either in person in Brussels, or remotely on Teams).

 We are aware that you might use AI when applying for this position.
 It’s perfectly fine to use AI to brainstorm, structure your ideas or edit your language.
 Just please be aware that while AI is one of the tools we use in Eurocities, the main tool we need for the work here is our brains: This is a content-based position and one that AI cannot often do for you.
 Please keep this in mind during the application and interview phase to avoid disappointment on both sides later in the process.
 We want to use this interview to get to know you and your ideas, not what ChatGPT thinks the best answers are.